willstepp/writings/hunger/hunger-notes.md

 in a specific tribe or place.

 The tree is ancient.
 From another era.
 Primal.
 Not a part of the surrounding landscape.
+Mika sometimes looked at the tree and wondered what the world was like when it had been alive, what strange creatures might have fed on its leaves.
+He wondered if there were people around then to sit underneath its canopy and daydream like he was doing now.

 Lake Itasca, source of the Mississippi